-Now in its seventh year, the CMG Short Film Festival presents four programs of LGBTQ short films representing the very best of our vast and diverse community’s filmic offerings.
+Now in its eighth year, the CMG Short Film Festival presents four programs of LGBTQ short films representing the very best of our vast and diverse community’s filmic offerings.
 Besides attending the larger festivals and personal referrals, we winnow through hundreds of films submitted through the FilmFreeway submission platform, to come up with the less than 40 films that comprise our programs.

-To promote community, the CMG Short Film Festival likes to give an edge in the selection process to local filmmakers and talent.
+To promote community, the CMG Short Film Festival likes to give an edge in the selection process to local (Los Angeles Area) filmmakers and talent.
 Being local doesn’t guarantee acceptance, of course, but we very much like the idea of creating a “family” of local artists who know and support each other.
 For some, ours will be the only LGBTQ film festival their film will appear in locally, and we recognize and welcome the unique responsibility this imposes on us.
 To keep faith with this community, we have a generous comps policy for filmmakers, cast and crew.

 We consider trailers for feature films to be a form of short film in themselves.
 We will be showing trailers of this year’s best LGBTQ features as part of each of our programs, and encourage filmmakers to submit same for possible selection.
 It’s not solely to encourage attendance at the films themselves; it’s also to admire their trailers as examples of an art form, one whose rules differ from the principles that make a film great.
+NEW THIS YEAR: We have significantly reduced submission fees for trailers, starting as low as $2.

 Finally, we are grateful to the City of West Hollywood for providing the beautiful Council Chambers auditorium for our screenings.
 In response to requests from our filmmakers, we have independently enhanced the sound system to offer stereo sound.
 The City also graciously provides FREE PARKING for all Festival patrons and guests.